-LEVEL: Year 11 or 12
+VEL: Year 11 or 12

-Andrew Fleming
+Andrew Fleming RECOMMENDED BACKGROUND:

 This course develops knowledge, skills and understanding of the nature, type and structure of the workplace.
 Students learn about the various forms of work, rights and responsibilities at work and issues in an industry and workplace context.
 Students can undertake learning in the workplace through work experience or part time work, and develop and reflect on their capabilities and aspirations in identified career pathways.
 This course identifies and develops the employability skills necessary for students to be successful in the modern workplace.
 This is an ATAR subject.
 Topics could include:

-- ✓ Work in Australian Society
+- Work in Australian Society

-- The Changing Nature of Work
+The Changing Nature of Work

-■

-The Changing Nature of

-- ✓ Industrial Issues (such as WHS)
+Industrial Issues (such as WHS)

-- ✓ Finding Employment
+Finding Employment

-- ✓ Vocational Learning
+- Vocational Learning ASSESSMENT: